Welcome to today's edition of the Rush 24-7 podcast.

 One who has not yet taken their message across the country?

-Well, that gets that's a little stickier proposition.
+Well, that's a little stickier proposition.

 Because has Jeb taken his message across?

-I mean, Jeb, I mean, only recently and even quasi officially made it the real deal, right?
+I mean, Jeb, I mean, only recently and even quasi-officially made it the real deal, right?

 Well, what message did Jeb Bush have anyway?